The New York Jets took in their blue and orange brothers’ victory on the ice, a trip headlined by Feeney’s celebratory antics.

 10/8/05: The Reign Begins

 Little hype surrounded Lundqvist’s debut, as the seventh-round pick was giving veteran starter Kevin Weekes a rest during an early visit to East Rutherford to battle the New Jersey Devils.
-Things almost ended before they even truly began, as Lundqvist allowed the Devils’ only first period shot, this one from Alexander Molgilny, to go in.
-But He held his own over the final two frames, stopping 24 of 26 shots over the next two periods and overtime.
-His first save was a stop of Viktor Kozlov in the early stages of the second period.
-Lundqvist and the Rangers fell 3-2, but he helped turn the tide in the New York-New Jersey rivalry.
+Things almost ended before they even truly began, as Lundqvist allowed the Devils’ only first period shot, this one from Alexander Mogilny, to go in.
+But he held his own over the final two frames, stopping 24 of 26 shots over the next two periods and overtime.
+His first NHL save was a stop of Viktor Kozlov in the early stages of the second period.
+Lundqvist and the Rangers fell 3-2, but he helped turn the tide in the New York-New Jersey rivalry after nearly a decade of Devil dominance.
 His final ledger in New York against the Devils was 38-18-8 in the regular season, his best win tally against any single opponent.

 12/29/06: Motion Denied

-Ten months after collaborating on a Swedish gold medal at the Torino Olympics, Lundqvist and Daniel Alfredsson reunited for a show stopping sequence in Ottawa, albeit to the detriment of Alfredsson’s Senators.
-Lundqvist denied his fellow countryman and future Eastern Conference champion twice in a shorthanded opportunity.
+Ten months after collaborating on a Swedish gold medal at the Torino Olympics, Lundqvist and Daniel Alfredsson reunited for a show-stopping sequence in Ottawa, albeit to the detriment of the latter’s Senators.
+Tough it wasn’t enough to overcome Ray Emery’s shutout effort on the other end, Lundqvist denied his fellow countryman and future Eastern Conference champion twice in a shorthanded opportunity.

 10/20/07: Oh, Denied, Marc